Cloud Vulnerability DB

 Due to the Docker container running as root by default, the vulnerability allows authenticated users to read any arbitrary file within the container's filesystem.
 This could lead to exposure of sensitive information, system configurations, and credentials stored in the container (VisionSpace).

-The recommended mitigations include properly sanitizing all user input including URL parameters, limiting user file read/write operations to only required folders within the host, and restricting the Docker container from running as root by default (VisionSpace).
+The recommended mitigations include properly sanitizing all user input including URL parameters, limiting user file read/write operations to only required folders within the host, and restricting the Docker container from running as root by default.
+Additionally, it is advised that all user input be sanitized correctly, including parameters directly obtained from the URL (VisionSpace).

 Source: This report was generated using AI